-However, Angular DI is an hierarchical injection system, which means that nested injectors can create their own service instances.
-Learn more about that in the Hierarchical Injectors chapter.
+However, Angular DI is a hierarchical injection system, which means that nested injectors can create their own service instances.
+For more information, see Hierarchical Injectors.

 Testing the component

-We emphasized earlier that designing a class for dependency injection makes the class easier to test.
-Listing dependencies as constructor parameters may be all we need to test application parts effectively.
+Earlier you saw that designing a class for dependency injection makes the class easier to test.
+Listing dependencies as constructor parameters may be all you need to test application parts effectively.

-HeroListComponent with a mock service that we can manipulate
+HeroListComponent with a mock service that you can manipulate

 Learn more in Testing.

 When the service needs a service

 HeroService is very simple.
 It doesn't have any dependencies of its own.